 As a result, the association between offerings is vague and not reflective of the wider brand.
-Consumers then become confused and unable to make a purchasing decision, which negatively impacts on revenue and profits.
+Consumers then become confused and unable to make a purchasing decision, which negatively impacts revenue and profits.

-However, those who focus their efforts on product development at the expense of brand hierarchy may encounter a costly rebrand in the future.
+However, those who focus their initial efforts on product development at the expense of brand hierarchy may encounter a costly rebrand in the future.

 The three types of brand hierarchy